-Assessment Code Service Assessment Requirements Effective 1/1/19 H0031 IIH Assessment Must meet Comprehensive Needs Assessment requirements H0032 U6 PSR Assessment Must meet Comprehensive Needs Assessment requirements See Appendix F Mental Health Intensive Outpatient (MH-IOP) Can be used as a Comprehensive Needs Assessment if completed by a LMHP, LMHP-R, LMHP-S or LMHP-RP 1 See Appendix F Mental Health Partial Hospitalization (MH-PHP) Assessment Can be used as a Comprehensive Needs Assessment if completed by a LMHP, LMHP-R, LMHP-S or LMHP-RP 1 H0032 U7 TDT Assessment Must meet Comprehensive Needs Assessment requirements H0032 U8 MHSS Assessment Must meet Comprehensive Needs Assessment requirements See Appendix E ACT Assessment Can be used as a Comprehensive Needs Assessment if completed by a LMHP, LMHP-R, LMHP-S or LMHP-RP 1 See Appendix D Multisystemic Therapy Must meet Comprehensive Needs Assessment requirements See Appendix D Functional Family Therapy Must meet Comprehensive Needs Assessment requirements See Appendix D Applied Behavioral Analysis Can be used as a Comprehensive Needs Assessment if completed by a LMHP, LMHP-R, LMHP-RP or LMHP-S. 2 Billed as part of service component Mobile Crisis Response, Community Stabilization, 23 Hour Crisis Stabilization, Residential Crisis Stabilization Unit Providers may choose to complete a Comprehensive Needs Assessment Billed as part of service component Mental Health Case Management Can be used as a Comprehensive Needs Assessment if completed by a qualified mental health case manager who is a LMHP, LMHP- R, LMHP-S or LMHP-RP and all 15 required elements are included.
-3 90791 Diagnostic Interview Exam Can be used as a Comprehensive Needs Assessment if all 15 required elements are included.
+See Appendix E ACT Assessment Can be used as a Comprehensive Needs Assessment if completed by a LMHP, LMHP-R, LMHP-S or LMHP-RP See Appendix D Multisystemic Therapy Providers may choose to complete a Comprehensive Needs Assessment See Appendix D Functional Family Therapy Providers may choose to complete a Comprehensive Needs Assessment See Appendix D Applied Behavioral Analysis Can be used as a Comprehensive Needs Assessment if completed by a LMHP, LMHP-R, LMHP-RP or LMHP-S. Billed as part of service component Mobile Crisis Response, Community Stabilization, 23 Hour Crisis Stabilization, Residential Crisis Stabilization Unit Providers may choose to complete a Comprehensive Needs Assessment Billed as part of service component Mental Health Case Management Can be used as a Comprehensive Needs Assessment if completed by a qualified mental health case manager who is a LMHP, LMHP- R, LMHP-S or LMHP-RP and all 15 required elements are included.
+90791 Diagnostic Interview Exam Can be used as a Comprehensive Needs Assessment if all 15 required elements are included.
 A LMHP, LMHP-R, LMHP-RP or LMHP-S may complete an addendum to address any missing elements and recommend additional services.
 90792 Diagnostic Interview Exam Add on with Medical Services Can be used as a Comprehensive Needs Assessment if all 15 required elements are included.
 A LMHP, LMHP-R, LMHP-RP or LMHP-S may complete an addendum to address any missing elements and recommend additional services.

-1An assessment conducted by a physician assistant or nurse practitioner who is not a LMHP, LMHP-R, LMHP-RP or LMHP-S can be used for that service only.
+An assessment conducted by a physician assistant or nurse practitioner who is not a LMHP, LMHP-R, LMHP-RP or LMHP-S can be used for that service only.
 The assessment cannot be used as a Comprehensive Needs Assessment for other services or updated by a LMHP, LMHP-R, LMHP-RP or LMHP-S to be used as a Comprehensive Needs Assessment.

-2 An assessment conducted by a Licensed Assistant Behavioral Analyst (LABA) who is not a LMHP, LMHP-R, LMHP-RP or LMHP-S can be used ABA only.
+An assessment conducted by a Licensed Assistant Behavioral Analyst (LABA) who is not a LMHP, LMHP-R, LMHP-RP or LMHP-S can be used ABA only.
 The assessment cannot be used as a Comprehensive Needs Assessment for other services or updated by a LMHP, LMHP-R, LMHP-RP or LMHP-S to be used as a Comprehensive Needs Assessment.

-3 The assessment for mental health case management does not need to be completed by a LMHP, LMHP-R, LMHP-RP or LMHP-S, however, a qualified mental health case manager who is not a LMHP, LMHP-R, LMHP-RP or LMHP-S may conduct the assessment for mental health case management only.
+The assessment for mental health case management does not need to be completed by a LMHP, LMHP-R, LMHP-RP or LMHP-S, however, a qualified mental health case manager who is not a LMHP, LMHP-R, LMHP-RP or LMHP-S may conduct the assessment for mental health case management only.
 This assessment may not be used as a Comprehensive Needs Assessment or updated by a LMHP, LMHP-R, LMHP-RP or LMHP-S to be used as a Comprehensive Needs Assessment.